Ableton/AudioPerfLab/README.md

 # Visualizations and Controls

+The ❄&#xFE0E; button in the toolbar freezes all visualization curves, which can be used to take a closer look at the data.

+⚠️ Drawing visualizations is expensive and can impact the scheduling of audio threads in surprising ways.
+Measurements are collected even when frozen, so by briefly freezing, performing a test, and then unfreezing you can observe behavior without the confounding effect of drawing.

 ## Load

 A graph of the amount of time taken to process each audio buffer as a percentage of the buffer duration.
 Drop-outs are drawn in red.

-The switch controls if visualizations are active.
-It can be used to freeze the graphs in order to take a closer look.

-⚠️ Drawing visualizations is expensive and can impact the scheduling of audio threads in surprising ways.
-Measurements are collected even when visualizations are disabled, so by briefly turning them off, performing a test, and then switching them back on, you can observe behavior without the confounding effect of drawing.

 ## Work Distribution